Energy Efficient Home Design

 In the winter you’ll not have any cooling issues but in the summer your super insulated home runs the risk of the sun shining directly on the windows and heating your rooms up to above a comfortable level.

 So now we’re starting to see how each aspect of your project can impact on something else.
-If you have a lot of large south facing windows they’ll do a great job of heating your home in the winter but the same effect could potentially cause it to over-heat in the summer.
+If you have a lot of large south facing windows they’ll do a great job of heating your home in the winter but the same effect will likely cause it to over-heat in the summer.

 One way of avoiding this is to fit shades over your windows that allow the low sun in the winter to heat the rooms.
 Then in the summer when the sun is high in the sky the shades stop it from shining into the rooms keeping them cooler.